zvuc/firefox-sliding-bookmarks-bar/README.md

 Once you have a blank (or existing) userChrome.css file in your Firefox profiles folder, copy-and-paste the code included in the `sliding-bookmarks-bar.css` file.

-As a bonus, if you want to show only icons on your bookmarks bar to make it look more compact (see the GIF image above), copy and paste the code in ` 	compact-bookmarks.css` file in the same `userChrome.css` file as well.
+As a bonus, if you want to show only icons on your bookmarks bar to make it look more compact (see the GIF image above), copy and paste the code in `compact-bookmarks.css` file in the same `userChrome.css` file as well.

+## See also
+[Firefox macOS native translucent Tabbar tweak](https://github.com/zvuc/firefox-macos-native-tabbar) - Replaces default black-and-white theme with a more native-looking light/dark compatible translucent tabbar.

 ## License
 MIT License